Kilt, Black Watch tartan

 Kilt accessories

 Don't get ripped off on things you don't need.
 The list of accessories is long, really long.
-And within every category there are so many varieties.
+And for every category, there are so many varieties.
 But don't despair.
 Perhaps you don't need any at all?

-By all means, you can do with very few, and they don't need to cost a fortune.
-Find out, which accessories might be close to must-haves, which ones might be nice to have, and which ones you shouldn't consider at all for casual and smart casual wear, and some not even for dress-up events.
+You can do with very few, and they don't need to cost a fortune.
+Find out which accessories might be close to must-haves, which ones might be nice to have, and which ones you shouldn't consider at all for casual and smart casual wear, and some not even for dress-up events.

 Kilt accessories are related to the traditional kilt.